vt6/vt6/spec/foundation.md

 As an exception, clients that are not terminals or proxies are allowed to forward messages of unknown types as they would forward valid messages.

 TODO This section may need a rework.
 What error scenarios do we want to cover?
 Do we really want to consider all of this "invalid"?
+TODO NOTE: Divide into "syntactically invalid" and "semantically invalid".
+Response to syntactically invalid is a link-local (nope) without args.
+Response to semantically invalid is a routed (nope $MSGTYPE) with one argument indicating the message type of the invalid message.

 ## 4. Version discovery